Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

 \subsection{Computational Complexity}

 Consider the following decision versions of the problems: is there a knight's tour on an $n\times n$ board with at most $k$ turns (resp. crossings)?
 We do not know if these problems are in $\mathsf{P}$.
 Furthermore, it may depend on how the input is encoded.
 Technically, the input consists of two numbers, $n$ and $k$, which can be encoded in $O(\log n+\log k)$ bits.
-However, it is more natural to do the analysis as a function of the size of the board (or, equivalently, of the underlying graph on which we are solving the Hamiltonian Cycle problem), that is, $\Theta(n^2)$.
-It is plausible that the optimal number of turns (resp. crossings) is a simple, arithmetic function of $n$.
-This would be the case if the optimal tour follows a predictable pattern like our construction (note that we can count the number of turns or crossings of our algorithm without constructing it).
-If that is the case, then the problems are in $\mathsf{P}$, regardless of how the input is encoded.
+However, it is more natural to do the analysis as a function of the board size (or, equivalently, of the underlying graph on which we are solving the Hamiltonian Cycle problem), that is, $\Theta(n^2)$.
+It is plausible that the optimal number of turns (resp. crossings) is a simple arithmetic function of $n$.
+This would be the case if the optimal tour follows a predictable pattern like our construction, where counting the number of turns or crossings does not require recreating the tour.
+If this were the case, the problems would be in $\mathsf{P}$ regardless of the input's encoding.

-If the input is represented using $\Theta(n^2)$ space, the problems are clearly in $\mathsf{NP}$, as a tour with $k$ turns/crossings acts as a certificate of polynomial length.
-However, unless $\mathsf{P}=\mathsf{NP}$, the problems are not $\mathsf{NP}$-hard.
-To see this, consider the language
+If the input is represented using $\Theta(n^2)$ space, the problems are clearly in $\mathsf{NP}$, as a tour with $k$ turns (resp. crossings) acts as a certificate of polynomial length.